Rajesh-5791/CertVault/docs.md

   - authKey: Authentication key of the user.
   - employeeId: ID of the employee.
 - *Request Payload:* None
-- *Response Payload:* A JSON object containing a certificate data.
+- *Response Payload:* A JSON object containing a response code and a message indicating the result of the insert operation.

 *Example:*